Most Famous Badminton Logos

 Logo Madrid Spain Masters

 The emblem of the Madrid Spain Masters is built on an original combination of the symbol of Spain’s capital and a badminton shuttlecock.
-The sign combines the silhouette of the famous Madrid bear leaning on a tree and half of a shuttlecock.
-The composition is drawn with a single blue line, making it look light and minimalistic.
+The sign combines the silhouette of the famous Madrid bear, leaning on a tree, with half of a shuttlecock.
+The composition is drawn with a single blue line, giving it a light, minimalist feel.
 The bear is a symbol of Madrid, appearing on city landmarks and its coat of arms.
 Combining the city symbol with a shuttlecock visually emphasizes the tournament’s connection to the city while demonstrating the event’s uniqueness.
 The competition’s name is written in a simple font, enhancing the clarity of the emblem.

 Arctic Open